astralfields/dotfiles-legacy/README.md

 There are more images in [this album](http://imgur.com/a/WkvTg).
 The **wallpaper** is included.

-The blue glow is simply a colored window shadow made with compton.

-# Terminal colors
+For these settings to work you need:

+- i3-gaps
+- compton
+- Xfce (optionally)

+**When using Xfce**, use its session manager to set xfdesktop and xfwm4 to never restart, have i3 and compton start on boot, and save the session.

+**When not using Xfce**, configure i3bar or some other bar of your choosing.
+Or do whatever.
+Your choice.

-The color scheme is called **Smyck**.
+The **terminal color scheme** is called **Smyck**.
 You can find it on [its homepage](http://color.smyck.org/) or [on GitHub](https://github.com/hukl/Smyck-Color-Scheme/).